Dementia classification from spontaneous speech using wrapper-based feature selection: Introduction

-There are few available speech databases for detecting cognitive decline compared to the broad scope of research questions \cite{de2020artificial}.
-While analyses are often comprehensive, experiments have typically been conducted with a relatively small number of participants \cite{lopez2015feature,tanaka2017detecting}, which poses a challenge as the results may not generalize well to larger populations.
-Another common issue is the imbalance between the number of healthy control participants and dementia patients, as well as differences in age and gender distributions within groups.
-These factors can lead to misleading classification model results.
-Additionally, in some cases, multiple speech recordings from the same individuals have been used for both training and testing AI models, which may cause classification results to rely on speaker-specific characteristics rather than the symptoms of cognitive impairment.
-Some studies have also categorized patients based on the severity of dementia, making direct comparisons of results more difficult.
-Furthermore, many studies do not provide open access to their datasets.
-The main goal of the INTERSPEECH 2020 Alzheimer's Dementia Recognition through Spontaneous Speech (ADReSS) challenge\footnote{https://dementia.talkbank.org/ADReSS-2020/} was to provide a standardized and openly available speech database to enable the evaluation and comparison of different machine learning models for detecting cognitive decline \cite{luz2021alzheimer}.
-The competition proposed two evaluation approaches for assessing model performance: Leave-One-Subject-Out (LOSO) cross-validation and a separate test dataset comprising approximately one-third of the total data.
+Despite this growing interest, relatively few publicly available speech databases are available for the detection of cognitive decline.
+Although analyses are often comprehensive, experiments have typically been conducted with relatively small sample sizes, which may limit statistical power and reduce the generalizability of findings to larger populations \cite{de2020artificial}.
+Limited sample sizes are also a broader challenge in supervised classification settings, particularly when developing data-driven or deep learning-based models \cite{zhen2023}.
+Another common methodological concern is the imbalance between healthy control participants and individuals with dementia, as well as differences in age and gender distributions across groups.
+Such imbalances can bias classification models and distort performance estimates if evaluation metrics do not adequately account for class distribution.
+In addition, some studies have included multiple speech recordings from the same individuals in both training and testing sets, increasing the risk that models capture speaker-specific characteristics rather than markers of cognitive impairment.
+Patients have also been stratified according to dementia severity in some studies, making direct comparisons of results more difficult.
+Furthermore, many studies do not provide open access to their datasets \cite{de2020artificial}.